The accessible name in HTML

 Access to the accessible name via the browser #

-In Chrome, in Chrome dev tools (Ctrl+ Shift + i), inspect an element ("Elements" tab) and open the "Accessibility" panel instead of "Style" "(usually on the right).
-Access to the "Accessibility tree" and in "Computed properties" you have to the "Name", the accessible name of the item being inspected.
+In Chrome, in Chrome dev tools (Ctrl + Shift + i), inspect an element ("Elements" tab) and open the "Accessibility" panel instead of "Style" "(usually on the right).
+Access to the "Accessibility tree" and in "Computed properties", you will find the accessible name of the item being inspected listed as "Name".

 Content of a tag #